patience4711/ESP-READ-P1-METER/README.md

 # ESP-READ-P1-METER

 The purpose of this project is to read data from a so called smart meter (model Sagecom T210 ESMR5) via its serial port.
 The program reads the data and display's it on its webinterface.
-Moreover,  the data is transmitted via http and mosquitto.
+In addition, the data is transmitted via http and mosquitto.
 So that we can process the data in our domotica systems like 'Domotics' to display graphs and control switches.<br>

 ![frontpage](https://github.com/patience4711/ESP-READ-P1-METER/assets/12282915/bb65cf1f-f6bf-4e1c-ae48-c379628f3a7a)<br>

 I know this has been done before but since i have other projects which partially use the same software, it is only a small step to adapt it to a new function.
-Since the ESP has only one reliable working hardware serial port, this port is dedicated to the serial communication.
-For the debugging we can use a web console just like in my other projects where the serial port is dedicated to the zigbee module.
+So it inherits many nice features from the othe projects.

 The program has a lot of smart features.
 All settings can be done via the webinterface.
-Because the program uses the normal serial port on the ESP to communicate with the P1 meter, it has a web console that can be used to call some processes and watch the output.
+Because the ESP has only one reliable working hardware serial port, this port is dedicated to the serial communication with the p1 meter.
+For the debugging we can use a web console just like in my other projects where the serial port is dedicated to the zigbee module.
+In the console we can call some processes and watch the output.
 See the [WIKI](https://github.com/patience4711/ESP-READ-P1-METER/wiki/GENERAL) for information on building it, the working, etc.

 This program runs on a nodemcu but in future there will be a version for ESP32.